In this video,

 In the final panel, conclude your story.

-By the end of this project, you should have 4 panels that broadcast in sequence.
+By the end of this project, you should have four panels

 You might be surprised by what you can make.

-When you finish, click “share” so other users can see your project.
+When you finish, click share so others can see your project.

 Create the last three panels of the storyboard.

 Use each panel as a part of your story,